 - At least 60 days prior to departure, check with your doctor or healthcare provider for the latest updates and entry requirements, or visit the Center for Disease Control and Prevention website at cdc.gov. - Local governments may require proof of a yellow fever vaccination (often referred to as a yellow card) or a statement of medical exemption from the vaccine.
 This is only required of travelers arriving from a country with a risk of yellow fever virus transmission (Please note: This does not include the U.S. or Canada).
-Visit cdc.gov/yellowfeverformore information. - Drink bottled water only.
-Refrain from ingesting tap water, including when brushing your teeth. - Avoid eating fresh fruits and vegetables unless they're cooked or washed in clean water and peeled. - Bring a small first aid kit, including antacids, anti-diarrhea medication, motion sickness medication, and any prescription medications in your carry-on bag. - If you have medication that you take daily, be sure you have enough for each day of the tour and any possible delays encountered. - If you have dietary restrictions and/or food allergies please notify Go Ahead Tours at least 30 days prior to your departure by logging in to your account and updating your traveler info.
-To update this information closer to your departure date, please call our Customer Experience Team. - You can see the most up-to-date entry requirements for the destination(s) you'll visit on tour by going to goaheadtours.com/ entry-requirements and searching the code BZB.
+Visit cdc.gov/yellowfeverfor more information. - Drink bottled water only.
+Refrain from ingesting tap water, including when brushing your teeth. - Avoid eating fresh fruits and vegetables unless they're cooked or washed in clean water and peeled. - Bring a small first aid kit, including antacids, anti-diarrhea medication, motion sickness medication, and any prescription medications in your carry-on bag. - If you have medication that you take daily, be sure you have enough for each day of the tour and any possible delays encountered. - Many hotels on this tour do not keep the electricity running throughout the night.
+Please contact Go Ahead Tours if you will be traveling with a CPAP machine so we can inform the hotels that the electricity in your room will need to stay running throughout the night. - If you have dietary restrictions and/or food allergies please notify Go Ahead Tours at least 30 days prior to your departure by logging in to your account and updating your traveler info.
+To update this information closer to your departure date, please call our

+- Customer Experience Team. - You can see the most up-to-date entry requirements for the destination(s) you'll visit on tour by going to goaheadtours.com/ entry-requirements and searching the code BZB.